rpdelaney/l4d2-tourney-rules/rules.md

 menu shortcuts, etc)

 ######6.2.2 HUDs
-Modifying HUDs and crosshairs
+Modifying or removing HUDs and crosshairs is allowed.

 ######6.2.3 Gun models
-Modifying or removing gun models and reload animations
+Modifying or removing gun models and reload animations is allowed.

 ######6.2.4 Tank music
-Modifying “tank music” including altering the volume
+Modifying or removing “tank music” including altering the volume is allowed.

 ######6.2.5 Blue tint
-Modifying or removing the blue tint while spawning special infected in “ghost mode”
+Modifying or removing the blue tint while spawning special infected in “ghost mode” is allowed.

 ######6.2.6 Red tint
 Modifying or removing the red tint while spawned as special infected or